chainwayxyz/citrea-docs/community/README.md

 {% hint style="note" %}
 As a Citrea meetup organizer, you will be expected to:

-- Propose and launch community initiatives in your local regions
+- Host Citrea Meetups and lead community initiatives in your local region
 - Host local community in-person and attend virtual meetups
 - Create resources and tooling
 - Create high-quality and engaging content
 - Make an impact within the Citrea ecosystem
 {% endhint %}

-This guide aims to empower meetup organizers, providing education and support, and encouraging collaboration within Bitcoin and Citrea ecosystems.
+This guide aims to empower meetup organizers by providing education and support, and encouraging collaboration within Bitcoin and Citrea ecosystems.
 You can find more information in the following sections:

 - [Meetup Guide](./citrea-meetups/meetup-guide.md)
 - [Code of Conduct](./citrea-meetups/code-of-conduct.md)